csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 ## Dave Coons

 - [**Multiple Axis Rendered Interface**](https://github.com/user-attachments/files/29304912/Multiple.Axis.Rendered.Interface.-.Dave.Coons.pdf)
+- **Abstract**: Multiple Axis Rendered Interface (MARIE) is an attempt to utilize modern digital devices to explore what the next generation of desktop computer user interfaces can offer.
+Marie ditches the conventional 'desktop' approach to interacting with the OS, and tries to re-imagine what kind of user interface would seem natural.
+I finally decided on a room that would function as a virtual world that the user could navigate through.
 - [**Superfetch and Readyboost**](https://github.com/user-attachments/files/29338113/Superfetch.and.readyboost.-.Dave.Coons.pdf)

 ## Chad Droze - Music Unlimited Parts 1 and 2